daniyalahmed400/DISCRETE-MATHEMATICS-PROJECT/README.md

 2. Type >  pip install PyQt5
 3. Type >  pip install PyQt5-tools
-4. Now Open the file in any python IDE to run the project (Main.py)
+4. Now Open the file in any python IDE to run the project (Main.py) CONTACT EMAIL: daniyalahmed400@gmail.com
+Demo Video of Project Uploaded in repository named("Demo Video") And rar of Project is also uploaded